Union Monument, Târgu Lăpuș

 In September 1940, after Hungary occupied Northern Transylvania in the wake of the Second Vienna Award, the Union Monument was destroyed.
 In 1946, after Romania regained control of Northern Transylvania at the end of World War II, the monument was rebuilt, only to be torn down in 1949 by the Communist authorities.

 The monument was rebuilt in 1968, and placed in its current location, in a park behind the Reformed Church.
-(The original monument had been located in front of the Orthodox Church.)
+(The original monument had been located in front of the former Greek-Catholic Church, now Orthodox Church, since 1948).
 The monument was renovated in 2018, the year of the centenary anniversary of the Great Union.